wp-plugins/flyzoo/readme.txt

 ####Languages####

-The chat widget is available in English (...other languages coming soon!)
+The chat widget is available in English (...other languages coming in late March, 2014)

 == Installation ==